• ECTS

 - Possess computer skills and know how to model and use computer tools, software, or software packages commonly used in the markets (SAS, VBA, etc.).

 - The ARB training program implementstools to help students succeed.
-The program benefits from the involvement of a professional who helps students prepare for their internship and job search.
-The following actions are implemented: CV and cover letter writing, preparation for the internship search and job interviews.
+The program benefits from the involvement of professionals who help students prepare for their internship and job searches.
+The following actions are implemented: CV and cover letter writing, preparation for internship searches and job interviews.
 Job search support workshops (CV, cover letter, etc.) and job interview preparation sessions (recruitment process, types of interviews, etc.).
 In addition, mock interviews with a recruiter (professional) and a master's degree teacher are scheduled.

 Read more